Intimidation in 1984

 It concerns an insanely ambitious industrialist who tries to take out all his competitors by driving them to nervous breakdowns.
 He employs a team of criminal psychologists who create a profile of the industrialist's rivals, pinpoint their psychological frailties, and exploit them.
-In one case, a rival has a fear of open spaces, so the psychologists' henchman drop him off at a huge soccer stadium in London and pipe-in the noise from cheering crowds, leaving him terrified.
+In one case, a rival has a fear of open spaces, so the psychologists' henchman drop him off at a huge soccer stadium in London and pipe in the noise of cheering crowds, leaving him terrified.
 The psychologists detect a phobic fear of spiders in a second rival, so the henchmen put spiders in his office, leaving him in a static, infantile state.
 In a more pedestrian setting, you would think of practical jokes gone wrong.

 Every person has an achilles heel.
 A psychologist can profile him to find it, but his friends probably already know what it is.
 Nobody really needs violence to break a person.